brybrophy/react-sorcerer/README.md

 Sorcerer is a react component that builds a srcset for your img tags.

-Sorcerer works by using a set of image sources to allow the browser to make a calculated decision and display to most optimal image for the current screen size.
+Source sets work by using a set of image sources to allow the browser to make a calculated decision and display to most optimal image for the current screen size.
 They increase site performance, and save your users bandwidth.
 They are like the Goldilocks of image optimization.

 ### Demo